jetpack115/2-DDesignClass/README.md

 Goals for next Week:
   - Implement the canny edge detector algorithm
   - Implement a way to start detecting letters on my images.
+Week of 10/13/21
+Created a master driver class for all of my image processing programs so that i can play around much more easiy with images and different processes.
+Also, looked in to CNNs (convoluted network nodes) to start playing with that as well as deep learning to start creating some sort of algorithm that can detect plates and censor them.
+Although there are libraries that can detect letters and do that, but I want to look into deep learning and CNN's as they seem interestings
+Goals for next week
+  - Implement a very simple CNN
+  - Look into image segmentation and start doing some work to identify how i can detect car plates